chuck-h/twrap-smart-contracts/README.md

 # twrap-smart-contracts
-A bridge to wrap Telos EVM tokens to Telos native
+A bridge to wrap Telos EVM tokens to Telos native.
+This is a matched pair of contracts, one in Solidity and one on Telos native.

 Because we need a Telos Native stablecoin.
 ## Operating sequence example